lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 }
 ```

-You will have the token needed to play.
-You need to include it in every request you do.
+You have the token needed to play.
+Remember to include it in every request you do.

-The header name is `Authorization` and the value is just the token received.
+The header name is `Authorization` and the value is the token received.

-You also have where does Daenerys start her quest.
+You also have information about where you start the quest.

 ## Getting Started

 Once you have the token you can start playing the game.

+Read until the end before start playing.

 ### Map

-Daenerys starts in a specific regions and need to move in the map to perform the challenges.
+Daenerys starts in a specific region and need to move in the map to perform the challenges.

 The map is more or less similar to [this](https://awoiaf.westeros.org/index.php/File:Agot_hbo_guide_map.jpg).
 In case you are not very familiar with the TV Show or the Books.